 And this may sound silly, but we suggest giving your lubricant a test run in the shower on your own a time or two – when the moment arises, you don’t want to be fumbling with an unfamiliar cap!
 Plus you’ll get a good idea of how long your lubricant lasts before being washed away.

-Natural lubricants for dryness, menopausal or not, are an appealing choice, but be cautious also of “natural” oils like olive oil, avocado, or coconut oil, as those can degrade a condom to the point of tearing during intercourse.
+Natural lubricants for female dryness, menopausal or not, are an appealing choice, but be cautious also of “natural” oils like olive oil, avocado, or coconut oil, as those can degrade a condom to the point of tearing during intercourse.

 Generally, it’s wise to avoid silicone-based lubricants with silicone toys, as the lube can break down the material of the toy.
-Water-based lubricants like Gennev Personal Lubricant are probably the better choice for use with silicone-based toys.
+Water-based lubricants like Gennev Intimacy Lubricant are probably the better choice for use with silicone-based toys.
 Hard plastic toys aren’t vulnerable to silicone-based lubricants, so having an assortment is never a bad idea!

 Water alone or soap and water work best, according to our gals, so keep it simple!
 And certainly personal hygiene wipes like our Cleansing Cloths can be used when soap and water aren’t immediately available.